qnlee/dotfiles/README.md

 ## dotfiles

-> Just a repo used to back up my dotfiles.
+> Just a repo used to back up my dotfiles, scripts, etc.